 Like the Moringa and Argan, Jojoba oil is great for skin regeneration and health.
 Though it hasn't been found to purify your skin like Moringa, it does stimulate hair growth.
-It is also able to moisturize your skin and hair.

-A light carrier oil, coconut oil is great for moisturizing skin (even massages) and can also be used as a light moisturizer.
+Coconut oil is great for moisturizing skin (even massages) and can also be used as a light moisturizer.
 It is antibacterial and anti-fungal.